top of page

 Also Cumbria was part of Scotland till the late 11th Century and Northumberland, and Cumbria were held by a Scottish king in the mid 12th century, during a English civil war.
 It is often shown on history maps that King David I, occupied Cumberland, I mean in the Dark Ages, before 1066,most of Cumbria, was still led by Celtic kings of Strathclyde, and with some in the south English, and part of the west settled by Vikings. which is why it has Viking names.
 Some wonder if Cumbria was the major part of the wealth of Strathclyde rather than Western Central Scotland, before the Normans took it.
 Actually Viking Northumbria took Cumbria between the 1040s ands 1050s, but then the Scottish kings took it back, in 1061, From then for 30 years the Scots led Cumbria down to just south of Cumberland, so half way south way of the whole of modern Cumbria.
 Then the Normans took it.
 Some say the Scottish kings ruled Cumbria from 1018 to 1092, but many would say the rulers before then were just other Scottish kings, of Britons lands.

 Then in 1136 the king took advantage of a English Civil war, and took Cumberland, including Carlisle, which is the north of modern Cumbria, plus large parts of Northumbria, with the Bishop of Durham ruling parts of it outside of Scotland authority bit still bits along the Tees being Scottish led.
-Then in 1441, Scotland taking the Honour of Lancaster and ruling all the way down to the River Ribble. and everywhere north of the Tees, other than a enclave in Northumbria, I mean the modern version.
+Then in 1141, Scotland taking the Honour of Lancaster and ruling all the way down to the River Ribble. and everywhere north of the Tees, other than a enclave in Northumbria, I mean the modern version.
 As of taking the Durham lands.
+There is a feeling King David even held the Honour of Lancaster up to the Mersey so including Liverpool and Manchester, for Scotland, from 1140 to 1145, or 1145- 1149, 1149, the kings of England renouncing land north of the Ribble for a while during the chaos, but declaring they led it south of the Ribble, in agreement with Scotlands king.
+Though others say Scotland really only led up to Preston at the very most, maybe some people agreed deals he could take up to the Mersey but he never did.
+One source I read seems to say Scotland took the Honour of Lancaster up to the Ribble in 1140, some say 1144, and some say up to the Mersey in 1146 or 1147, but surely they were forced back to the Ribble by 1150.
+I am unsure if Scotland ever held up to the Wirral, or current Liverpool or Manchester, but it did up to the Ribble and Preston for sure.
+Though some dispute Scotland having even up to the Wirral before 1147, but the furthest South castle seems to have been near Preston.
 It took till 1157 for England to take back Northumberland and Cumberland, as a strong English king was able to demand now.
-But Scottish kings led within the orbit of England, but a strangely independent liberty of Tynedale a slip of land in west modern Northumberland today till 1296, So those achievements were, Carlisle for 21 years, much of Cumbria for the same, Lancaster for 5 years, and Northumberland for in between amounts of time, plus a strip of land, as a strange semi Scottish territory for over a century.
+But Scottish kings led within the orbit of England, but a strangely independent liberty of Tynedale a slip of land in west modern Northumberland today till 1296, So those achievements were, Carlisle for 21 years, much of Cumbria for the same, Lancaster for 5 years, much of Lancashire for 2 -3, and Northumberland for in between amounts of time, plus a strip of land, as a strange semi Scottish territory for over a century.
+According to the evidence it was brutal time, and the wars were very unpleasant, some think King David wanted to take all the old Kingdom of Northumbria.
+Its probably fair to say there was some dispute as to whether the Scots held up to the Mersey and maybe in some ways it did as there was a castle built in Cheshire to guard off the Scots at Stalybridge.

 As the Ribble was the boundary in the 1140s, then Scotland for a brief period held what is now Blackpool, Preston, and Ingleborough, and Cumbria's unknown Greencastle site.